DarkStarSword/3d-fixes-WATCH_DOGS2/README.md

 option due to recent graphics cards, disable SLI in the control panel for a less impressive but still vitally important performance boost.

+Driver 384.76 is known to cause a crash on launch (unrelated to the fix) - if getting a crash, downgrade to an older driver (376.33 is recommended).

 Update v1.5 (WATCH_DOGS2 v1.09.154)
 -----------------------------------
 - Re-fixed shadows, etc. for WATCH_DOGS2 v1.09.154 update